Selecting elements

 • Subtract from selection: if checked, this action removes elements from an existing selection

-A Range selection instructs Musescore to automatically select useful elements between a given beginning and ending time position across a given set of staves.
+A range selection includes all elements from a given beginning and ending time position across a given set of staves.
+It is the usual starting point for operations such as copy and paste.

 1. Select the first note or rest using keyboard navigation or by clicking